 More people saving for retirement will mean more self-reliance when people reach retirement age and less strain on social services.

-The Illinois Secure Choice Board have seven members: The Illinois State Treasurer or his or her designee, who serves as chair, the Illinois State Comptroller or his or her designee, the Director of the Governor's Office of Management and Budget or his or her designee, and four Appointees.
+The Illinois Secure Choice Board has seven members: The Illinois State Treasurer or his or her designee, who serves as chair, the Illinois State Comptroller or his or her designee, the Director of the Governor's Office of Management and Budget or his or her designee, and four Appointees.

 Illinois Secure Choice Savings Program was created by the Illinois Secure Choice Savings Program Act [820 ILCS 80].

-No. Assets are remitted directly to Illinois Secure Choice on behalf of workers, and credited directly to IRA accounts in those workers' names.
+No. Assets are remitted directly to Illinois Secure Choice on behalf of workers, and credited directly to retirement accounts in those workers' names.
 Accounts are not accessible to the State for other purposes and are not tied to any other retirement plans offered by the State, including SERS.

 The Illinois program isn't intended to replace employer-sponsored retirement plans, which have many important benefits.
 For example, 401(k) plans have higher employee contribution limits and allow for employer matching contributions, unlike Illinois Secure Choice.
+If, however, an employer wants to move from a qualified plan to Illinois Secure Choice, that is possible and you can reach out to the Client Service team to begin the process.

 It’s easy – just ask.
 Contact your employer to determine if they facilitate Illinois Secure Choice.